 Example testing includes: Directory Traversal, Privilege Escalation, and Bypassing Authorization Controls.

 Data Input Validation

-The most common web application security weakness is the failure to properly validate input coming from the client or from the environment before using it.
-This weakness leads to almost all of the major vulnerabilities in web applications, such as cross-site scripting, SQL injection, interpreter injection, locale/Unicode attacks, file system attacks, and buffer overflows.
+One of the most common web application security weaknesses is the failure to properly validate input coming from the client or from the environment before using it.
+This particular weakness is one of the primary causes of all of the major vulnerabilities present in web applications.
+This includes cross-site scripting, SQL injection, interpreter injection, locale/Unicode attacks, file system attacks, and buffer overflows.

 Example tests include: Cross-Site Scripting, SQL Injection, OS Commanding, and Server Side Injection.

 A denial of service (DoS) attack is when a bad actor attempts to make a web application (or other important resources) unavailable to legitimate users.
 Traditionally, DoS attacks have been network-based.
 For example, a person with malicious intentions wants to flood a target machine with enough traffic to render it incapable of servicing legitimate users.
 However, there are other types of vulnerabilities present at the application level that can allow a malicious user to make certain functionality unavailable, which can put a significant damper on day-to-day operations or transactions (not to mention frustrate legitimate users or customers).

 Typically, these problems are caused by bugs in the application and are often triggered by malicious or unexpected user input.
 This phase of our testing will put an emphasis on application layer attacks against availability that can be launched by just one malicious user on a single machine.